bhushanMahajan460/Pest-Detection--Final_model/README.md

 * The dataset reference was taken from https://www.kaggle.com/datasets/simranvolunesia/pest-dataset?select=pest
 * Type of Dataset: Image Dataset
 * It has two folders: one is "train" and the other is "test" which is the usual bifurcation done when model has to be trained!
+1. No. of training images: 300 images per pest
+2. No. of testing images: 50 images per pest

 * One can download the dataset which is having 10 fruits, 10 field, 10 vegetbale crops and in each category: 5 different pests.
 1. Field Crops
 2. Fruit Crops